Over 3 million pictures framed

 Clean Glass Picture Frames

 This guide is for frames supplied with 2mm float glass.
-If your frame contains Clarity+ acrylic, it requires a different method of cleaning.
+If your frame contains Clarity+ acrylic, it requires a different cleaning method.
 Read how to clean an acrylic fitted picture frame instead.

 Before You Start

-Unlike cleaning acrylic front frames, you can and should use a glass cleaning spray to help banish dirt, streaks and smudges.
+Unlike cleaning acrylic front frames, you should use a glass cleaning spray to help banish dirt, streaks and smudges.
 This will help to give your frames' glazing a crystal clear finish.

 Cleaning your glass should take no longer than 1 minute.